samsheffield/2D_Game_Design/docs/week8.md

 - How to create a WebGL build (notes [here](https://docs.google.com/document/d/1jN6tMQMuEwypgFhxnnceGL80DApqk3HrdyZ6e4VdUqk/edit?usp=sharing))
 - Packaging a file and uploading to [itch.io](https://itch.io/)

+### Link to Better Minimal WebGL Template
+[Here is a link](https://seansleblanc.itch.io/better-minimal-webgl-template) to the Better Minimal WebGL Template by Sean S Leblanc

 ## After Dinner: Playtesting
 - What is playtesting?
 Why playtest?